 I Baccanti

-I Baccanti (Bacchantes) focuses on one of these videos, sampling isolated details from pairs of frames in succession.
-In each passage from one frame to another, there is always a change of lighting in the scene, due to the explosions of fireworks.
-Cut, enlarged, fused together, devoid of any contextualization, detached from the excitement of the flow of images and far from the noise of fireworks, the frames reveal a new aesthetic dimension, as they seem to evoke new historical and anthropological meanings.
+The use of the lenticular printing technique makes these sudden changes in brightness – due to the explosions – extremely evident, and allow to reframe these images in a different aesthetic dimension, as they seem to evoke new historical and anthropological meanings.
 It might seem we are observing churchgoers intent on prayers, a handful of men grappling with a hunting expedition, a group of people immersed in the celebration of archaic and unbridled rituals, in the midst of nature and surrounded by large fires.
-The same fires gradually become powerful explosions, turning the images into war scenes.

-There is something sacral about these pictures: time expands, we witness the the archaism of these religious rituals hardly fitting into our contemporary media landscape – suffice to see how these scenes are all recorded on smartphones, which appear in numerous images –, we witness the anger of the poorest and most marginalized classes and the failure of the State – “an unacceptable challenge to the city and to the State” comments the mayor the day after the events –, we witness the latent violence that is unleashed by their encounter, and finally, as already mentioned above, we find a sense of sacredness altered by passion.
+Something sacred emerges from the gestures of these people: time expands, we witness the the archaism of the religious rituals hardly fitting into our contemporary media landscape – suffice to see how these scenes are all recorded on smartphones, which appear in numerous images –, we witness a latent violence being unleashed, and we can find a sense of sacredness altered by passion.

 Read more on: